Uniformly Expanding Full Branch Maps with a Wild Attracting Point: Construction of an Example

 In the previous Section \ref{Section_Subset}, given a full branch map $f\in \mathcal F$, we have defined the nested sets $C \subset E \subset B_0$.
-In this section we will perform the key technical step, which is to find a lower bound for the Lebesgue measure of preimages of $C$ by convex homeomorphisms, for maps $f \in \mathcal{F}_*^{weak}$.
+In this section we state and prove Proposition \ref{Prop_Tech}, which is the main technical tool for the results of this paper.

 \begin{prop}(Convex Preimages of $C$) Let $f \in \mathcal F_*^{weak}$.
 Let $C$ be the set defined by $f$.
 Take any bounded interval $J$, and $g : J \to (0,1]$ a convex orientation preserving homeomorphism.
 Then: